 A Clinical Social Work Internship emphasizes clinical work with a major focus on diagnostic evaluation and individual psychotherapy.
-Each student will learn and experience the multifaceted role of clinical social worker in an out-patient clinic setting while performing his/her duties.
-In addition, the Social Work Intern and the primary LICSW supervisor meet weekly for 1.5 hours of face-to-face supervision, and the intern will attend a series of classes and seminars.
+Each student will learn and experience the multifaceted role of clinical social worker in an outpatient clinic setting while performing his/her duties.
+In addition, the Social Work Intern and the primary LICSW supervisor meet weekly for 1.5 hours of face-to-face supervision.
+The intern will also attend a series of classes and seminars.

 A typical Internship in Clinical Social Work at Hamm Clinic is a 12-month time commitment involving a minimum of 20 hours per week of on-site training.